 Your child should be dressed in white.

-Baptisms are at 2pm on the 2nd and 4th Sunday of the month, except during Lent.
+Baptisms are at 2pm on the 2nd and 4th Sunday of the month.

 Please arrive 15 minutes early.